-Data Generation - There is an increase in data generation across network nodes propelled by the movements of AI and opensource.
+Data Generation - There is an increase in data generation across network nodes propelled by the movements of Al and opensource.
 (Demand)

 Utility tokens - tokenomics create the backbone of the incentive structure behind DePIN.
-After a few cycles, we believe that the expertise to create utility tokens structures is mature enough for many DePIN networks to successfully be bootstrapped.
+After a few cycles, we believe that the expertise to create utility tokens structures is mature enough for many DePINs to successfully be bootstrapped.
 (Supply)